Yozer/tax-calculations/README.md

-# kalkulatory dla mintosa, etoro, binance
+# calculators for mintos, etoro, binance
+Open relevant folder for more info